INSIGHT-India's "Queen of Democrazy" at the crossroads of change

 "When I announced the increase in fares, everyone thumped the desk," the former minister, Dinesh Trivedi, said from his New Delhi residence.
 "And suddenly, I was asked to go."

-The fare rise was supported by unions and economists as necessary to help pay for the modernization of a railway network whose overcrowded trains and creaking infrastructure are a major drag on economic growth.
+The fare rise was supported by unions and economists as necessary to help pay for the modernisation of a railway network whose overcrowded trains and creaking infrastructure are a major drag on economic growth.

 Then in April, 52-year-old chemistry professor Ambikesh Mahapatra forwarded an email doing the rounds that ridiculed Banerjee's treatment of Trivedi.
 Police detained him for what Banerjee called 'cyber crimes', but not before a group of about two dozen people confronted him and beat him up.